wp-plugins/tiny-carousel-horizontal-slider/readme.txt

 Avoid registering the alternate jQuery.
 From this version we are using existing wordpress jQuery.

+= 6.0 =

+Tested up to 3.6
+Added few security features.
+New admin layout.

 == Upgrade Notice ==

 = 1.0 =